Semigroup models for biochemical reaction networks: Introduction

 \section{Introduction}

-Chemical reaction networks play an important role in the study of biochemical processes.
-Classical models use ordinary differential equations to describe the time-evolution of the concentrations for all chemical species involved in the process.
-The theory of such models is highly developed \cite{Clarke1980,Feinberg1987,Feinberg1988} and has been successfully applied to numerous biological phenomena \cite{Selkov1968,Rosbach1998,Bonni1999,Goldbeter2003,Sourjik2012}.\\

-However, such detailed models are not feasible for very large reaction networks because of the high computational cost and unavailability of kinetic parameters.
-Several other approaches have been proposed with the primary aim of capturing general and universal properties of biochemical reaction networks in self-replicating living systems.
-Examples of such models include $(M,R)$-systems \cite{Rosen1958}, hypercycles \cite{Eigen1971}, autopoetic systems \cite{Varela1974}, chemotons \cite{Ganti1975}, autocatalytic sets \cite{Kauffman1986} and chemical reaction systems \cite{Hordijk2004}.
-The common property of such models is that they focus on the catalysis of network reactions by chemicals, which are themselves produced by reactions within the network.
-They usually do not require kinetic details, but only the knowledge of all reactions.
-An in-depth discussion and comparison of such approaches can be found in \cite{Hordijk2018}.\\
+In order to describe and understand the organization of very large biochemical reaction networks, in particular with respect to their evolutionary origins, the classical models developed by \cite{Horn1972} and \cite{Feinberg1987,feinberg2019} based on systems of ordinary differential equations are often not the optimally suited mathematical framework.
+Although they are most capable of describing a wide plethora of biochemical phenomena, as is vividly presented in the books by \cite{beard2008}, \cite{mikhailov2017} and many others, these models are limited by their relatively high computational cost and their reliance on the precise knowledge of kinetic parameters.
+Several other approaches have been proposed with the primary aim of capturing general and universal properties of biochemical reaction networks, with a particular focus on the functional organization and self-sustainment as well as self-generation properties of the reaction networks of living and evolving systems.
+Examples include $(M,R)$-systems by \cite{Rosen1958}, hypercycles introduced by \cite{Eigen1971}, autopoetic systems studied by \cite{Varela1974}, chemotons by \cite{Ganti1975}, autocatalytic sets by \cite{Kauffman1986} and catalytic reaction systems developed by \cite{Hordijk2004}.
+The common property of such models is that they focus on the catalytic function of network reactions by chemicals which are themselves produced by reactions within the network.
+They usually do not require kinetic details, but only the knowledge of the occurring reactions, together with data on catalysis.
+An in-depth discussion and comparison of such approaches was given by \cite{Hordijk2018}.\\